lmc-eu/cookie-consent-manager/README.md

 ```js
     const LmcCookieConsentManager = require('@lmc-eu/cookie-consent-manager');
 ```

+You can also look at the [example with CommonJS syntax][examples-integration-cjs].

 Note: We prefer to use modern ESM import syntax so this is marked as legacy.